dahiyapankaj/WeatherApp/README.md

 # Weather App
-Demo App with OpenWeather API
-A demo to show MVVM with RxJava, Retrofit, LiveData and Data-Binding
+Demo App with OpenWeather API to show MVVM with RxJava, Retrofit, LiveData and Data-Binding

 App will be for only portrait orientation supporting multiple screen sizes except tablets.